Here's the disappointing answer: not really.

-However, cervical mucus in early pregnancy varies from woman to woman, and may not differ much from what you'd see just before menstruation.
+Unfortunately, your vaginal discharge may not differ much from what you'd see just before menstruation.

-These is a small possibility that light bleeding, sometimes in the form of pink or brown tinted cervical mucus, could signal early pregnancy.
+There is a small possibility that light bleeding could signal early pregnancy.
+You may notice it as pink or brown tinted cervical mucus.
 Known as implantation bleeding, this could be a good sign.

 In the end, you're better off not trying to predict whether or not you're pregnant by checking your cervical mucus.

-- When to Take a Pregnancy Test
+- When the Pregnancy Test Is Negative

 - Early Pregnancy Signs and Symptoms